barsoom/ex-remit/README.md

     # Adds 10 co-authored commits using commit trailers, e.g. Co-authored-by: foo <foo@example.com>
     mix wh.commits --co-authored

+You can also specify which users commits to generate comments for by passising the `--for-user` flag.

+    mix wh.comments --for-user username

+Bear in mind that for this to work, there must exist commits by that username in the database.
+This can be accomplished by passing the `--author` flag when generating commits.

+    mix wh.commits --author username

 ### Working on the connection detection